matthewshammond/website/content/articles/2024/AeroPoint.md

 ## Usage

-Once DOCS is running, you can use it to:
+Once AeroPoint is running, you can use it to:

 - Import hospital data via CAD file.
 - Add hospitals.